BotechStudio/fudge-docs/docs/handling-errors.md

 title: Errors handling
 ---

-### Intro
+### Introduction

-As our application grows, the way we are handling errors should become more elegant, clean and efficient to prevent missunderstadings and time waste.
+As our applications grow, we continue to take measures to ensure our handling of errors becomes more elegant, clean, and efficient.
+In doing so, we strive to prevent misunderstandings and wasted time.

-Fudge's team, created a simple and maintainable way to handle errors by using **redux**'s state and a general error modal (wich can be replaced).
+The Fudge team created a simple and maintainable method for handling errors that uses **redux’s**s state and a general error model (that can be replaced).

 ### The state

-At any given time, the application holds in redux's state a value called "error". the "error" holds a boolean value wich determines wether or not to give the end-user an indication about erorr happening.
+At any given time, the application holds an “error” value that determines whether or not an end-user should be notified about errors taking place.
+This value is held in redux’s state.

-The initial error state can be found at: <br/> **client > app > containers > App > reducer.js**
+The initial error state can be found in: <br/> **client > app > containers > App > reducer.js**

 ```javascript
 export const initialState = {